Qbunjo/relay-addon-kodi/README.md

 This is a simple addon to control the relay and turn on the amplifier when needed.
-Slightly changed to meet requirements.
+Slightly changed to meet my requirements.

 Forked from gabrielmdc (thanks!)